JasonLeeJSL/jasonleejsl.github.io/_pages/about.md

 I am currently a Ph.D. candidate at the [AI4SG Lab](https://www.ai4sg.org/about), in the [School of Computing](https://www.comp.nus.edu.sg/), [National University of Singapore](https://www.nus.edu.sg/), advised by [Prof. Yi-Chieh Lee](https://www.yclee.net/).
 I am also honored to collaborate with [Prof. Renwen Zhang](https://renwenzhang.com/), [Prof. Vera Q. Liao](https://qveraliao.com/), and [Dr. Zicheng Zhu](https://www.zicheng-zhu.com/).
 Before that, I completed a dual-degree program, earning bachelor degrees from [University of Illinois Urbana-Champaign](https://illinois.edu/)(*the Highest Honors Degree*) and [Zhejiang University](https://www.zju.edu.cn/).

-At present, I am focusing on topics about responsible AI, especially uncovering the subtle influences of modern AI on human users.
+At present, I am focusing on topics about human-AI interaction, especially uncovering the subtle social influences of modern AI on human users.
 I'm also working on human-AI collaboration, and promoting prosociality in HCI to build a harmonious human-AI society.

 News
 =====
 * Jan.
-2025: Three papers have ben accepted by CHI 2026!
+2025: Three papers have been accepted by CHI 2026!
 Thanks and congrats to my collaborators!
 See you in Barcelona.
 * Sept.
 2025: One paper has been accepted by International Journal of Human-Computer Studies (IJHCS).
 * Aug.
 2025: One paper has been accepted by CSCW 2025.
 * Mar.
 2025: Our CHI2025 paper "As Confidence Aligns: Understanding the Effect of AI Confidence on Human Self-confidence in Human-AI Decision Making" has been selected for a Best Paper Honorable Mention recognition at CHI 2025!